Skip to Content

 I recommend either being the first entry or one of the last, that’s going to be your best chance as seeing it with a lot less people.
 I went right before closing, and was able to hang around until most people left.

-2024 Update: A new Book of Kells Experience has opened giving you s an immersive virtual experience with videos and sounds taking you through a reimagined Long Room – check it out here.
+2024 Update: A new Book of Kells Experience has opened giving you s an immersive virtual experience with videos and sounds taking you through a reimagined Long Room.

 trinity_college_dublin_Ireland_Campus